Deterministic Quantum Search for Arbitrary Initial Success Probabilities: Searching Multiple Targets in Definite Number of Steps

 \section{Searching Multiple Targets in Definite Number of Steps}

 While searching for multiple target states ($M$), the Grover's and amplitude amplification algorithms produce a superposition of all target states.
 The measurement collapses the state of the system to any one of the target states.
 Hence, to obtain all target states, multiple instances of the algorithm are required to be executed.
 Even after multiple executions, the state of the system may end up with same target state.
 This might lead to ambiguity with respect to the number of times the algorithm is required to be executed to obtain all the target states.
 Further, there may be chances that the state of the system may collapse to some non-target state, due to the probabilistic nature of these algorithms.\\\\ With the deterministic approach discussed in this article, the target state is obtained with certainty.
 Owing to the deterministic nature of this approach the target state is guaranteed to be obtained with a single execution of the algorithm.
 To obtain the other target state(s), the subsequent execution of the algorithm need not consider the target states which were already measured in previous instances.
 This is achieved by designing an oracle which only marks the remaining target state(s).
 However, this oracle needs to be modified for each execution of the algorithm.\\\\ In order to overcome this challenge, a dynamic operator (Target Inv) can be designed and applied as depicted in Fig. \ref{fig:multi_circ}.
 This Target Inv operator, when applied after the oracle, marks the target states that are obtained in the previous executions, by applying a phase change of $\pi$.
 This results in an overall phase change of $2\pi$ ($\pi$ due to oracle and $\pi$ by Target Inv operator) of the earlier obtained target states, which is equivalent to a no phase change.
+The multi-target procedure employs an adaptive oracle construction in which, after each execution, previously measured target states are excluded using a $\text{Target Inv}$ operator.
+The measured target state is stored in classical memory and the corresponding $\text{Target Inv}$ circuit is updated incrementally.
+Each update requires $O(\log N)$ classical gate operations, corresponding to the number of qubits representing the search space.
+Over $M$ executions, the total classical overhead is $O(M \log N)$.\\\\

 By repeating this process $M$ times all the target states can be obtained with $100\%$ certainty in just $M$ executions of the algorithm.